balvig/chili/README.md

 ### Creating a new chili extension

-Assuming you want to add a new extension that adds exposes a new social feature such as a "like" button feature to a subset of users, first run:
+As an example, assuming you want to add a new extension named "social" that exposes a new social feature in the form of a like-button to a subset of users, first run:

-    $ chili social # social is the name of the extension
+    $ chili social

 This is basically a shortcut for running the `rails plugin new` engine generator with a custom template and will: